Speakers and Sessions

 10:45 AM - 11:50 AM

-An increasing amount of reports over the years illustrate the statistical and qualitative trends tracking the experiences of the U.S. workforce within organizational climates that either encourage or inhibit a healthy mental well-being.
+An increasing number of reports over the years illustrates the statistical and qualitative trends tracking the experiences of the U.S. workforce within organizational climates that either encourage or inhibit a healthy mental well-being.
 Psychological safety is an important topic to address because of its association with positive work environments and job satisfaction.
 Dr. Amy Edmondson defines psychological safety as a shared belief that a group is safe for interpersonal risk-taking.
 In addition to the definition, participants in this session will be introduced to the stages of psychological safety as an indicator for progression through multi-layered dynamic changes within a team’s journey.

 Leadership has been found to have the most significant impact on staff’s perception of psychological safety.
 The exercises in this session will also guide participants on how to examine the impact of leadership on the culture, investigate the workforce’s perceptions of psychological safety, and utilize the tools to facilitate a culture of workforce well-being.

 Strategic disruption is what happens at the intersection of status quo that upholds a system operating under toxic stress and the adoption of a new belief system that cultivates trust and an environment in which all members of the workforce can thrive.
 Understanding how psychological safety feels and looks will be part of the experiential learning exercises in this session.
-Participants will engage in practical application activities focused on securing psychological safety for themselves and facilitating it for others using Boundary Spanning Leadership tools to create safety and foster trust.
+Participants will engage in practical application activities focused on securing psychological safety for themselves and facilitating it for others using boundary spanning leadership tools to create safety and foster trust.

 12:05 PM - 1:20 PM